 Alternatively, you can use plugins to build a custom 404 page, using tools such as 404page (it'll work for WordPress-based websites only).

-1.4 Ensure the site's multi-device ready
+1.4 Ensure the site's mobile-friendly

-You have to accept we're living in a mobile-first world, so you should definitely consider the mobile layouts for your website.
+You have to accept we're living in a mobile-first world, so you should definitely consider the mobile layouts for your new website.

 If you spot the problems, I'd recommend checking out Google's official guides for mobile optimization: